Michel93DM/IA_Composant_Architec/README.md

 Defines and tracks essential KPIs to ensure:
 - Trustworthiness
 - Robustness
-- User-friendliness
+- Performance
-of the deployed AI component
+- User-friendliness of the deployed AI component

 Finally, i present some improvment actions that could be made to improve both automation and performance of the component.

 ---